Powerful Japan Storm Turns Deadly, Snarls Holiday Travel - UrduPoint

 "We will remain vigilant as more rain is expected in the afternoon," he told AFP.

-The national disaster management agency said a party of 18 people including children got stranded during a barbeque in a valley when the river rose rapidly on Wednesday.
+The national disaster management agency said a party of 18 people, including children, were stranded during a barbeque in a valley when a river rose rapidly on Wednesday.
 They were rescued Thursday morning.

 Krosa also sparked travel chaos as people battled to return to major cities following the Obon holiday.